Take Five Scholars Program

 Students should also consult the faculty with whom they want to study, and/or the appropriate departmental administrators to be sure that the courses they want to take will be offered, and that they are appropriately prepared for the courses they intend to take.
-The Take Five Review Board strongly suggests that each applicant ask both his or her faculty adviser and an academic adviser to sign the application to indicate that they have reviewed the student’s program and that it meets the requirements.
+The Take Five Review Board strongly suggests that each applicant ask both his or her faculty advisor and an academic advisor to sign the application to indicate that they have reviewed the student’s program and that it meets the requirements.
 Each applicant also needs to arrange for two full-time faculty members to send letters of recommendation to the Take Five Review Board on his or her behalf.

 The board assumes that the following criteria will be met: